 DELIVERY PLAN (2017-2022) OPERATIONAL PLAN (2021-2022) ACTION Action Deliverable Target Responsible Department SE1.1 Our area is an attractive place to invest and visit.
 SE1.1.1 Take a lead role in business and investment attraction.
-Update and keep current "Invest Lithgow" website 100% complete Economic Development & Tourism Attend economic and tourism forums to profile Lithgow and advocate for development and business opportunities within the LGA.
-100% complete Tourism Respond to business/investment enquiries and coordinate with other departments as per Policy 4.6 100% complete SE2.4 Work with local business and industry to generate growth opportunities.
-SE2.4.1 Support local business and workforce capacity building across Work with large industry to ensure retention and employment in the LGA.
-100% complete оррониниез. all locations in the LGA.
-Work with large industry to ensure retention and employment in the LGA 100% complete Deliver localised business growth programs and workshops to enable business competency.
-100% complete Promote and execute the Main Street Façade Program promoted.
-100% processed SE2.4.2 Ensure sound communications across the community and with Council to assist with encouraging growth.
-Meetings of the Economic Development Advisory Committee conducted as per the Terms of Reference 4 per annum assist with encouraging growth.
-Monthly Business and Tourism Matters E- Newsletter delivered to y inform on business support services and opportunities 12 per annum
+Update and keep current "Invest Lithgow" website (SE1.1.1a) 100% complete Economic Development & Tourism Attend economic and tourism forums to profile Lithgow and advocate for development and business opportunities within the LGA.
+(SE1.1.1b) 100% complete Tourism Respond to business/investment enquiries and coordinate with other departments as per Policy 4.6 (SE1.1.1c) 100% complete SE2.4 Work with local business and industry to generate growth opportunities.
+SE2.4.1 Support local business and workforce capacity building across all locations in the LGA.
+Work with large industry to ensure retention and employment in the LGA.
+(SE2.4.1a) 100% complete opportunities. att tocations in the EGA.
+Deliver localised business growth programs and workshops to enable business competency.
+(SE2.4.1b) 100% complete Promote and execute the Main Street Façade Program promoted.
+(SE2.4.1c) 100% processed SE2.4.2 Ensure sound communications across the community and with Council to Meetings of the Economic Development Advisory Committee conducted as per the Terms of Reference (SE2.4.2a) 4 per annum assist with encouraging growth.
+Monthly Business and Tourism Matters E- Newsletter delivered to y inform on business support services and opportunities(SE2.4.2b) 12 per annum